AGENTSJ/SJNET/README.md

 <img src="https://github.com/AGENTSJ/SJNET/assets/109428699/9ab8e503-ba3c-4715-80e0-48bf322614c0" width = "250px"  />
 </div>

-## This repository includes SJNET.py, which contains the Network and Layer classes.
+## SJNET is a Neural Network Framewrork
 ### These can be used to create and train custom neural network

 ### Install SJNET